MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 * Java 8 ([OpenJDK 8u](https://wiki.openjdk.java.net/display/jdk8u))
 * Java 11 ([OpenJDK 11u](https://wiki.openjdk.java.net/display/jdk11u))

 Microsoft will keep these versions up-to-date across Azure and Azure Stack services for as long as there are updates available in the source code.
 Microsoft may leverage 3rd-party distributions and binaries for some versions of Java.
 For more details on availability of other versions of Java and support roadmap, please consult the specific Azure service documentation.

+Updates to OpenJDK 8u and OpenJDK 11u are released every quarter (January, April, July, and October).

 # Supported OpenJDK Distributions